mushroomlabs/django-activitypub-toolkit/docs/pages/topics/models/linked_data.md

-you are working on any type of application that is going to implement types that deal with ActivityStreams extensions (emojis, hashtags) or rely on complete different RDF namespaces (e.g, Mastodon or Lemmy contexts) this class help you.
+you are working on any type of application that is going to implement types that deal with ActivityStreams extensions (emojis, hashtags) or rely on complete different RDF namespaces (e.g, Mastodon or Lemmy contexts) this class will help you.

 LinkedDataModels need to defined the following class attributes: